Infusion Nurses Certification Corporation

 Recertification by Exam

-To recertify by exam, a CRNI® must successfully take the CRNI® exam during the September administration in the final year of their certification cycle.
-CRNI®s choosing to recertify by exam forfeit the option to recertify by CE.
-Find more details, and application forms, below.
+To recertify by exam, a CRNI® must fill out a Recertification by Exam application and take the CRNI® exam during the September administration in the final year of their certification cycle.

 Recertification by Continuing Education (CE)

-CRNI®s choosing to recertify by continuing education must complete 40 CRNI® Recertification Units (RUs) during the current three-year certification cycle.
+CRNI®s choosing to recertify by continuing education must fill out a Recertification by CE application and complete 40 CRNI® Recertification Units (RUs) during the current three-year certification cycle.
 Additional RUs earned will not roll over to subsequent cycles.
 Find more details, RU options, and application forms, below.

 If You Cannot Recertify